imisrac/aldihomework/z_bonus/bonus.md

 Also, the CI tool should be able to run the tests (gitHub actions, jenkins runners)

 ### test report tool
 It is very useful to see multiple test results at the same time.
-This can tell us when a failure happens the given software version where it appears first.
+E.g. it can tell us when a failure happens the given software version where it appears first.
-There are multiple solutions are out there already for this (e.g. allure).
+There are multiple solutions are out there already for this (e.g. Allure).
 But basically it is just a database and a web frontend (like playwright provides).

 ### when to run
 * functional tests should run on every pull request (to prevent fails in main branch)